saphewilliam/saphe-packages/packages/react-table/README.md

 - [x] Remove `invert` from sorting functions
 - [x] Update default SortOrder
 - [x] Custom order of SortOrder enum (global and local)
+- [x] Expose state interfaces
+- [ ] Does pagination start at 1 or 0?
 - [ ] Do a performance analysis
 - [ ] Check if the code would be cleaner/faster using useReducer (probably)
 - [ ] Access column configuration through RenderCellProps (mostly for stringify function)